19 Stunning Lagoon Swimming Pool Designs

 Outdoor lighting is also an essential design element to really make your backyard design stand out.
 Color-changing submersible LED light strips can really give your pool an otherworldly glow especially at night.
 We also have outdoor lighting specifically purposed to illuminate walkways and landscape elements for visual clarity in less-than-ideal conditions.

-Even smaller backyards can accommodate lagoon pools thanks to their freeform shapes.
-This custom wading-pool features a beach entry design to resemble a real tropical beach.
+Thanks to their freeform shapes, lagoon pools can accommodate even smaller backyards.
+These custom wading pools often feature a beach entry design to resemble a real tropical beach.

 Lagoon Pool Cost

-Like any other type of major construction, lagoon style pool prices will fluctuate depending on materials and layouts preferred.
-Given their freeform nature, they have a very slightly higher price than simpler layouts such as kidney shaped or rectilinear pools.
+Like any other major construction, lagoon-style pool prices will fluctuate depending on the materials and layouts preferred.
+Given their freeform nature, they are slightly higher priced than simpler layouts such as kidney-shaped or rectilinear pools.

 Add the price of ancillary features a client might want to add such as waterfalls, islands, or built-in fountains, and your budget also goes up a tad.